Categories

 3. Certificate errors

-Troubleshooting TLS in Office 365
+Troubleshooting TLS in My Office 24/7

 When it comes to securing your email communications, the use of TLS (Transport Layer Security) is essential.
 TLS is a cryptographic protocol that provides encryption and authentication for your email messages.